-Order No. 26,274 (Jul.
-26, 2019) at 8-9.
+Id. at 8-9.
 Moreover, Order No. 26, 294 (Sep.
 25, 2019) specifically conditions the development of each phase of the Keene project going forward on further Commission oversight and approval through "future approval proceedings."
 See generally id. and specifically at 8, 11.
-The Supreme Court's final order on DG 17-068 only affirms the Commission's orders, likewise leaving open the possibility for further review and approval proceedings for the Keene project, including RSA 378:37-39 review under DG 17-152.
+The Supreme Court's final order on DG 17-068 only affirms a narrow issue decided under the Commission's orders, likewise leaving open the possibility for further review and approval proceedings for the Keene project, including RSA 378:37-39 review under DG 17-152.

-6. Inconsistently, Liberty argued through the DG 17-068 appeal, as it asserts even now in its Objection, that the Commission's only DG 17-068 focus to date has been on "whether Liberty had the right to serve natural gas in Keene."
+6. Inconsistently, Liberty argued through the DG 17-068 appeal, as it asserts even now in its Objection, that this narrow issue was the sole focus of the Commission's decision-making.
 Objection at ¶ 7.
-Clearly, the Commission's laser focus on just that issue, which was all that was affirmed by the Supreme Court's decision and is not being considered in Docket No. DG 17-152 at all, did not decide whether the project is consistent with the state's official energy policy under RSA 378:37 or in the public interest, which Clark has claimed from the outset in DG 17-152 is not the case.
+Clearly, the Commission's determination on just that issue, which was all that was affirmed by the Supreme Court's decision and is not being considered in Docket No. DG 17-152 at all, did not decide whether the project is consistent with the state's official energy policy under RSA 378:37 or in the public interest, which Clark has claimed from the outset in DG 17-152 is not the case.
 See generally Petition to Intervene of Terry Clark.